GAIMJKP/apx/README.md

 # Transistor Level

-# Good Conference for Approximate Computing
+# Good Conferences for Approximate Computing
 I list some of good Conferences and Journals for looking at up-to-date news, methodologies for Approximate Computing as bellows
 ## Design, Automation & Test in Europe Conference & Exhibition (DATE)
 ## Design Automation Conference (DAC)